Regulators in the Arithmetic of Function Fields: Hodge-Pink structures and their extensions

 \subsubsection{Extensions}

-We are interested in computing extension modules in the category $\HPk_L$.
-However, $\HPk_L$ is not abelian and we have to clarify the notion of exact sequences we would like to consider. \begin{Definition} A sequence $S:0\to \underline{H}'\to \underline{H}\to \underline{H}''\to 0$ in $\HPk_L$ is called {\it exact} if its underlying sequence of $R$-module is, and {\it strict} if morphisms of $S$ are. \end{Definition}
+We are interested in computing extension modules in the category $\HPk$.
+However, $\HPk$ is not abelian, and we must clarify the notion of exact sequences we want to consider. \begin{Definition}[Strict exact sequence] A sequence $S:0\to \underline{H}'\to \underline{H}\to \underline{H}''\to 0$ in $\HPk$ is called \emph{exact} if its underlying sequence of $\KI$-vector spaces is exact, and \emph{strict} if the morphisms of $S$ are. \end{Definition}

+\begin{Remark} It is formal to verify that an exact sequence $S$ in $\HPk$ is strict if and only if the induced sequence $S_{\fq}$ of Hodge-Pink lattices is exact in the category of $\KI^s[\![\fj]\!]$-modules. \end{Remark}